WBQC-LD: UPN affiliation

 In July 1997, the Sinclair Broadcast Group signed an affiliation deal with The WB that resulted in a number of the company's UPN affiliates and independent stations switching to The WB.
 One of the stations included in the deal was WSTR-TV (channel 64).
-As a result, the WB affiliation moved to WSTR in January 1998, leaving WBQC without a network affiliation.
+As a result, WBQC lost its network affiliation on November 17, 1997, ahead of WSTR joining The WB in January 1998.
 UPN struck an affiliation deal to air its programming on NBC affiliate WLWT (channel 5), which aired its weekly then-Monday-to-Wednesday six-hour schedule from 2 to 4 a.m. on early Saturday, Sunday and Monday mornings as a secondary affiliation.
-Meanwhile, as an independent station, WBQC carried NBC programming that WLWT chose not to carry, including various sporting events, as well as series such as The Profiler and Sunset Beach.
+Meanwhile, as an independent station, WBQC carried NBC programming that WLWT chose not to pick up, including various sporting events, as well as series such as Profiler and Sunset Beach.
 After a few months of poor late night ratings on WLWT, and with the addition of Thursday and Friday hours on the horizon the next season that would likely see WLWT refuse lower-rated programming and the network's Thursday night film, UPN resumed discussions with WBQC to join the network.
-In the fall of 1998, UPN agreed to affiliate with WBQC.
+On September 26, 1998, WBQC's eighth anniversary, UPN agreed to affiliate with the station.